PMCOE

 Do I need project experience to start?

-For the CAPM, no prior project experience is required — it's designed as an entry credential.
-The PMP requires documented project leadership experience, much of which military service can satisfy.
-We'll help you assess which fits you now.
+The CAPM asks for no prior project experience, because it works as an entry credential.
+Meanwhile the PMP requires documented project leadership experience.
+Much of that experience your military service can satisfy.
+Therefore we will help you assess which one fits you right now.

 How long does certification take?

-Most veterans complete a certification cohort over a few weeks of live training, then prepare for the exam over the following one to three months.
-We'll set a realistic timeline around your other commitments.
+Most veterans finish a certification cohort over a few weeks of live training.
+Then they prepare for the exam over the following one to three months.
+So we will set a realistic timeline that fits around your other commitments.

 Photo by RDNE Stock project on Pexels